larray-project/larray/doc/source/getting_started.rst

 * :py:func:`ones` : fills an array with 1
 * :py:func:`full` : fills an array with a given
 * :py:func:`eye` : identity matrix
-* :py:func:`ndrange` : fills an array with increasing numbers (mostly for testing)
+* :py:func:`ndtest` : creates a test array with increasing numbers as data
-* :py:func:`ndtest` : same as ndrange but with axes generated automatically (for testing)
 * :py:func:`sequence` : creates an array by sequentially applying modifications to the array along axis.

 .. ipython:: python